afstanton/json_flit/README.md

 I need a very flexible way to build layout on a page.
 I am learning Flutter, and came across [json_dynamic_widget](https://pub.dev/packages/json_dynamic_widget).
 Between this and [flit_view_components](https://github.com/afstanton/flit_view_components), this is my attempt to recreate that system for Rails.

-The .json files in the associated demo app are from [json_dynamic_widget](https://github.com/peiffer-innovations/json_dynamic_widget/tree/main/example/assets/pages), used under the MIT License.
+Almost all files in the associated demo app assets directory are from [json_dynamic_widget](https://github.com/peiffer-innovations/json_dynamic_widget/tree/main/example/assets/pages), used under the MIT License.
+They are used here to establish feature parity.

 ## Installation